mtthwmths/kubernetes-notes/notes.md

 - Ingress:
     - handles external requests by passing to services
 - PersistentVolumeClaim
+    - storage requested by kubernetes for pods
+    - should be in the same namespace as the pod
 - PersistentVolume
+    - mapping from persistenvolume and pvclaim is always one to one
+    - even when claim is deleted, the PV remains and will not be reused by any claims
+    - mounted to a storage class
 - StatefulSet:
     - pods get serial names (ex: <app>-0, <app>-1)
     - pods get (individual dns name) endpoints